Birth Boot Camp Classes Maryland

 - A 170-page, comprehensive, full color workbook to use in class and at home.
 The workbook has weekly nutrition and exercise information, as well as information related to evidence-based birth practices, relaxation exercises, infant care, and more.

-- A Breastfeeding: The Ultimate MRE video download by renowned lactation consultant, Mellanie Shepard, IBCLC.
+- Access for 1 year to a Breastfeeding: The Ultimate MRE video by renowned lactation consultant, Mellanie Shepard, IBCLC.
 With over three hours of pertinent breastfeeding information, this video is a must-see for any breastfeeding mom, even those with experience nursing.

 - Weekly emails containing further research, information and articles related to the topics discussed in class.